 Should your child be ill, please e-mail or ring before 8.50 a.m, with your child’s name, the dates they will be absent and the reason for absence.
 If one of your children is ill and you are bringing a sibling to school, please call at the office to sign a form.
 Please be aware that children must be absent for 48 hours from the last episode of diarrhoea or vomiting.
 An e-mail will act as your child’s absence note, but if you ring, you will need to send an e-mail or an absence letter, addressed to the Office, or come to the office to sign a form.
 This is to comply with the aforementioned regulations, so failure to supply an absence note results in the Office staff chasing you until you submit!

-When a child is ill at school and needs to be collected, they must be signed out in the ‘Signing Out’ book and an absence form completed.
+When a child is ill at school and needs to be collected, a member of staff will phone you.
+Please make sure that we have up to date contact details.
+Before taking your child/children home, you must fill out the ‘Signing Out’ book and complete an absence form.

 The following pdfs support our Absence Procedures: